Motivation

 Location, location!!!!: Spatial Dynamics of TIME

 The right tumor immune microenvironment (TIME) is critical for elimination of cancer cells.
 Immunohistochemistry and immunofluorescence staining of histology tissue are used to assess multiple cellular (e.g., immune cells) and structural (e.g., extracellular matrix) targets.
 We have developed several staining methods and software tools to evaluate >25 targets (e.g., cell proteins) simultaneously in a single tissue section using different color chromogens and fluorochromes.
 The distribution of each target is assessed in the tissue through creation of unique spectral wavelength profiles for each chromogen or fluorochrome associated with the target of interest.
 These unique spectral wavelength profiles allow for linear unmixing of the targets of interest into separate channels which enables the quantitation of the targets on each cell and assessment of spatial relationships within a scanned image of the chromogen, fluorochrome, or standard H&E stained histology tissue.
-We are developing methods and models utilizing deep learning neural networks to identify and visualize the changes in spatial relationships over distances from key components within TIME.
+We are developing methods and models utilizing deep learning neural networks and unconventional software programs to identify and visualize the changes in spatial relationships over distances from key components within TIME.
 Multiple projects are available for interested students and advanced trainees.

 Best of many worlds: Amalgamations - Proteogenomic profiling